Workflow Builder Overview

 - Requests that are already in progress stay on the workflow version they started with.

-- New requests use the latest published version.
+- New requests use the latest published version (or a specific pinned version, if the offering pins one).

 - You can publish as many versions as you need.
 Each version is numbered and saved.